harmeetsingh11/RefactorMate/README.md

 # RefactorMate - Your Code Refactoring Companion

-RefactorMate is a powerful code refactoring tool that harnesses the capabilities of the GPT-3.5-turbo model from OpenAI to streamline and enhance your coding experience.
+RefactorMate is a code refactoring tool that harnesses the capabilities of the GPT-3.5-turbo model from OpenAI to streamline and enhance your coding experience.
 Whether you're a seasoned developer looking to optimize your code or a beginner learning the ropes, RefactorMate is here to make your coding journey smoother and more efficient.

 ## Table of Contents